cassiomolin/chat-websockets/README.md

 <img src="src/main/doc/authentication.png" width="500">

 Once authenticated, the chat will be displayed and the online contacts will be seen on the left.
 Open multiple tabs/windows and authenticate with different users.
-Write a message and hit <kbd>Enter</kbd> or click _Send_ to send the message:
+Write a message and hit <kbd>Enter</kbd> or click the _Send_ button to chat:

 <img src="src/main/doc/joe window.png" width="500">
 <img src="src/main/doc/jane window.png" width="500">